 We are limited to sending 35 unique line items per shipment and orders with values under $2,500 USD to all countries.
 This is due to Passport specializing in brand-to-consumer (B2C) business rather than brand-to-brand (B2B).
 Any parcel valued over $2,500 USD or with more than 35 unique line items is classified as B2B and follows a separate customs clearance process.

-There are caveats to those limitations that are determined by the destination country's customs regulations.
-For example, Australia considers any import over $1,000 USD to be a possible B2B shipment and will require additional inspections, clearance forms, etc. There are also limitations on the kinds of products each country will allow to be imported into the country based on the item's HS code classification.
+The destination country's customs regulations determine caveats to those limitations.
+For example, Australian imports over $1,000 AUD will require formal clearance, additional fees, inspections, clearance forms, and a longer delivery time.
+There are also limitations on the kinds of products each country will allow to be imported into the country based on the item's HS code classification.

 The destination country's customs regulations set these restrictions and prohibitions and are not within Passport's control.
-With that, Passport can not be held liable and refunds/credits will not be issued for shipments that are held in customs and/or abandoned, destroyed, or otherwise confiscated due to these customs regulations.
+With that, Passport cannot be held liable.
+Refunds or credits will not be issued for customs-held shipments, abandoned, destroyed, or otherwise confiscated due to customs regulations.

-We recommend that you contact our Customer Experience Team before any shipments are fulfilled to determine whether your product is restricted or prohibited or if the product value is within range of what is allowed for brand-to-consumer shipments in the destination country. if you would like more information on country-specific limitations, restrictions, and prohibitions.
+We recommend you contact our Customer Experience team before shipments are fulfilled to determine whether they may be restricted or prohibited or if the product value is within range of what is allowed for brand-to-consumer shipments in the destination country.